U of MN DI Program Enrollment:

-- ED-TEP concentration has a maximum enrollment of 15
+ED-TEP concentration is accepting a maximum enrollment of 10 for the incoming class

 - Minimum of a baccalaureate degree from a regionally accredited college or university recognized by the Academy of Nutrition and Dietetics

 - Verification of Completion of an approved program in dietetics OR a Declaration of Intent to Complete from an approved program in dietetics listing all courses required with a time table of completion before entering the U of M DI Program

 - If selected for the U of M DI, applicants who submitted a Declaration of Intent to Complete form with their DI applications must obtain a signed DPD verification statement from their DPD Program Director and official transcript documenting completion of the bachelor’s degree before they may begin the dietetic internship

 - Minimum cumulative and DPD GPA of 3.1 (based on a 4.0 system); strong GPA (grades in subjects such as biochemistry, advanced nutrition/metabolism, MNT, community nutrition, and food service) will be reviewed by the selection committee